TeselaGen/fsml.org/website/docs/intro.md

 **Welcome to the Fermentation Systems Modeling Language (FSML) community portal!**

-TeselaGen (https://teselagen.com/) in collaboration with BioMADE (https://www.biomade.org/) has launched FSML.org (Fermentation Systems Modeling Language) to help further our ability to create the best fermentation processes through protocol modeling.
+TeselaGen (https://teselagen.com/), in early collaboration with BioMADE, has launched FSML.org (Fermentation Systems Modeling Language) to help further our ability to create the best fermentation processes through protocol modeling.

-BioMADE, or more formally the Bioindustrial Manufacturing and Design Ecosystem, launched in 2021 as a Manufacturing Innovation Institute sponsored by the U.S. Department of Defense.
-BioMADE has grown to 100 plus members and its goal is to "enable domestic bioindustrial manufacturing at all scales, develop technologies to enhance U.S. bioindustrial competitiveness, de-risk investment in relevant infrastructure, and expand the biomanufacturing workforce to realize the economic promise of industrial biotechnology."

 ## Introduction - the first fermentation